viamrobotics/docs/docs/use-cases/create-module.md

 ### Write your new resource model definition

-This is the step where you code the logic that is unique to your module.
+In this step, you will code the logic that is unique to your model.

 {{% alert title="Tip (optional)" color="tip" %}}